 Sunday, August 16, 2020

 This is a near-perfect show.
-I abridged it slightly to fit on two bootleg CDs.
-I cut out the execrable "Dancing in the Streets" and the mostly forgettable encore "One More Saturday Night."
+I abridged it slightly to fit on two bootleg discs.
+I cut out the execrable "Dancing in the Streets" (although, as far as versions of this song go, this one is the best I've heard] and the mostly forgettable encore "One More Saturday Night."
 The show sounds perfect ending with that "Morning Dew."
 After fairly exhaustive listening to live Dead, I have come to what seems to be the consensus conclusion: The shows on Get Shown the Light are the best I have ever heard by far.
 That official release, though, sounds terrible, which may be why Christgau gave Cornell an honorable mention.
 It's vocals are so upfront, I don't even enjoy listening to it.
 I also feel like, with the Dead, you need the bootlegs.
 So I found a great matrix of this show and burned it to disc.

 The show in Buffalo on the next night, May 9, 1977, I also burned to disc, minus "Ship of Fools" and "Good Lovin'" (and "Drums" of course) so it would fit on two CDs.
-I give that show 4.5 stars.
+I give that show 9.5 (high A).
 Buffalo has 17 out of 21 unique songs from the other four, that's 15 with the two I cut out.
 That makes this one an essential complement to Cornell.

 The May 5, 1977 show in New Haven, CT, I'm going to skip shelving.
-It's a great show (probably also 4.5 stars), but it only has the following three songs which aren't on Cornell/Buffalo: "Promised Land," "Sugaree," and "Looks Like Rain."
+It's a great show (probably 9 (A)), but it only has the following three songs which aren't on Cornell/Buffalo: "Promised Land," "Sugaree," and "Looks Like Rain."

-The May 7, 1977 show in Boston, MA only has 8 songs that are aren't on Cornell/Buffalo, and the show is overall much more spotty than the other three (3.5 stars) and plagued with equipment problems (which would necessitate heavy, time-consuming editing on Audible if I were even able to find a good matrix bootleg, see below):
+The May 7, 1977 show in Boston, MA only has 8 songs that are aren't on Cornell/Buffalo, and the show is overall much more spotty than the other three (7 (B+)) and plagued with equipment problems (which would necessitate heavy, time-consuming editing on Audible if I were even able to find a good matrix bootleg, see below):

 "Mississippi Half-Step Uptown Toodeloo" >